 - b.
 List the expected benefits of a child.

 - c.
-If mom earns more than dad, who has lower opportunity cost of taking time off work to take care of a child?
-Explain the tradeoff involved in this decision.
+If mom earns more than dad, who has lower opportunity cost of taking time off work to take care of a child, and why?

 - d.
 Using your list of benefits and costs, explain why people in poor countries choose to have more children than people in wealthy countries.